-Up to the latest versions of Windows. the message that tells us that we need to activate the copy of Windows 10 appears well in the corner of the bottom screen of the screen and through a dialog box.
-It was relatively simple to ignore and to continue working on the PC.
+Up to the latest versions of Windows. the message announcing that we must activate the copy of Windows 10 it appears nicely in the lower right corner of the screen and through a dialog box.
+It was relatively easy to ignore and continue working on the PC.

-We say "sound good" because Microsoft has changed this notification with the newer versions of Windows 10.
-Now, the message that tells us that we need to activate our copy of Windows 10, also appears in the corner of the bottom hat, but it also persists over open applications.
-The thing that is disturbing to the user.
+We say it "looks good" because Microsoft changed this notification with newer versions of Windows 10.
+Now, the message telling us that we need to activate our copy Windows 10, also appears in the lower right corner, but persists over open applications.
+Which is annoying for the user.

-It is easy to understand that “Activate Windows- Go to Settings to Activate Windows"Appears because we do not have a valid Windows license, because the test period has expired or because I have not yet bought the product.
-So the best solution would be we buy a Windows 10 license to activate the copy installed on our system.
-If we still want to postpone this moment, we can delete this watermark "Activate Windows- Go to Settings to Activate Windows"Appears in the bottom-right corner of the Desktop (Desktop).
+It is easy to understand that “Activate Windows- Go to Settings to Activate Windows"Appears because we do not have a valid license Windows, for the test period has expired or because I have not yet bought the product.
+So the best solution would be we buy a license Windows 10 to activate the copy installed on our system.
+If we still want to postpone this moment, we can delete this watermark message "Activate Windows- Go to Settings to Activate Windows”Appeared in the lower right corner of the work screen (Desktop).

 1. We open a Notepad in which we copy the following code: